elastisys/tutorial-friends-with-kubernetes/docs/index.md

 3. People that did bump into the problems that Kubernetes solves, but didn't manage to effectively use Kubernetes to solve said problems.

-This tutorial is for the latter.
+This tutorial is for the third category.

 ## Goals